-My research interest lies in organizing information in large-scale information environments and extracting knowledge from underling raw datasets.
-I design, build, and experiment with Web-based data infrastructures, try to find solutions for (predictive) data analytics scenarios, and study the design of the interaction between people (users) and data-driven applications.
+My research interest lies in organizing information in large-scale information environments and extracting knowledge from raw datasets.
+I design, build, and experiment with Web-based data infrastructures, investigate solutions for (predictive) data analytics scenarios, and study the design of the interaction between users and data-driven applications.
 Currently, I concentrate on the following research topics:

 - Large-scale information environments: I participate in ResourceSync, which is a data synchronization framework for the Web.
 Previously, I co-designed and developed data.europeana.eu, which exposes metadata of 20 million texts, images, videos and sounds gathered from institutions all over Europe as Open Data.
 To demonstrate how open, structured Web vocabularies could be used in information retrieval, we built the Lucene-SKOS query expansion module for Apache Lucene and Solr.
 We also experimented with user-interest models to improve named entity disambiguation on short social media texts such as Twitter (RESLVE).

 - Data analytics: Recently, we applied machine-learning techniques for automatically identifying useful comments in Flickr Commons.
 In another project, we investigated quality issues in SKOS vocabularies and provided qSKOS, which is a tool that supports users in identifying quality issues in their vocabularies.
 In our DSNotify work we addressed the problem that links in distributed open data networks can break over time and proposed a change detection framework that informs data-consuming actors about various types of change events.